teamclouday/JSpaceInvader/README.md

 java Game
 ```

-Select a level and start playing
+Select a level, hit `ENTER` in window and start playing

 ### Easy Control